oskarpilch/ansible_docker_linux/README.md

 Then, you can modify file inventory/hosts with your IP addresses.

-Once you're there you can run followning commands:
+Once it's OK you can run followning commands:

   1) Ubuntu: